 This type of pension is organised by your employer and is now compulsory.
 If you’re over the age of 22, your workplace must set up a pension scheme for you – whether that’s through a government scheme, their own scheme, or through a pension provider.

-You can choose how much you want to pay into your workplace pension.
+You must add a minimum of 5% to your workplace pension.
+You can choose to add more than 5% if you wish.
 Your employer must then contribute 3% of your earnings (the minimum amount required for a workplace pension)

 Your pension provider will claim tax relief from the amount added, and this will be added to your pension pot.
 At the moment, for every £80 that you add, the government will add £20.